purechilab/newstack_cdw/README.md

 # Newstack_cdw Repository

-This repo has scripts to spin up Newstack Demo in an VM or Baremetal Ubuntu 20.04 lab
+This repo has scripts to spin up Newstack Demo in an VM or Bare-metal Ubuntu 20.04 lab

-It currently includes Anisible, Kubernetes, PSO and PSO explorer.
+It currently includes Ansible, Kubernetes, PSO and PSO explorer.

-Many thanks are due to Brian Kuebler & Chris Crow from Pure Storage for the original test drive idea, as well as all the ansible yaml files.
+Many thanks are due to Brian Kuebler & Chris Crow from Pure Storage for the original test drive idea, as well as all the Ansible yaml files.

 ### Requirements
 You will need a Ubuntu 20.04 install.

-The prereqs for this eviornment are as follows
+The pre-reqs for this environment are as follows

 Server VM has to have at least 1 NIC connected to the Lan/Wan and 1 NIC connected to your iSCSI network

 Access to at least 1 Pure FA running Purity 5.3 or higher (can be physical or VM)

-Update/upgrade the enviornment using apt get
+Update/upgrade the environment using apt get
 ```
  sudo apt-get update
  sudo apt-get upgrade